How Divorce Works in Rhode Island

 1. What are the grounds for a Rhode Island Divorce?

-- Living separate for a period of time and/or desertion by one spouse for an extended duration
+- Living separately for a significant period and/or desertion by one spouse over an extended duration.

 2. Is Rhode Island a no-fault divorce state?